-- 5.2.1 Memorials shall be permitted on private graves only.
-Permissible materials include granite, marble, and wood.
-Other materials may be considered upon application and shall be wholly constructed in natural stone, marble or wood. - 5.2.2 No memorial shall be erected or placed on a grave until the owner of the grave has been granted a right to place a memorial, including the approval by the Clerk of the inscription or subsequent inscriptions.
+5.2.1 Memorials shall be permitted on private graves only and shall be wholly constructed in natural stone, marble or wood.

+5.2.2 No memorial shall be erected or placed on a grave until the owner of the grave has been granted a right to place a memorial, including the approval by the Clerk of the inscription or subsequent inscriptions.
 The right will not be issued until the appropriate fees and charges have been paid to the Clerk.